As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 4. Overdrive/Distortion Pedals

-No surprise either that it’s the most OVER-used effect as well…but that’s a topic for another post.
+It’s probably the most OVER-used effect as well…but that’s a topic for another post.

 So here they are: